rsekiya1994/PrincipalFit/README.md

 ## How to Use

-Start ROOT at first and do command,
+Start ROOT at first and type command,
 ```
 root[0] .x ${PrincipleFit_DIR}/macro/load.C
 (int) 0